Mary and Jeff Bell Library

 The goal of the Mary and Jeff Bell Library staff is that these rooms will be a clean and pleasant place to study.
 If you find that a room was left in poor condition by the previous occupants, report this immediately to the service desk.

-Special Activities - Community members with a driver's license or state identification card may check out government documents or curriculum adoption materials with a Special Activities card.
+Special Activities - Community members with a driver's license or state identification card may check out government documents with a Special Activities card.
 The loan period is 3 weeks with no renewals.

 TexShare Cards - Currently enrolled students and currently employed faculty and staff may obtain a TexShare card, valid for a semester.
 TexShare cards may be obtained from the Circulation Desk.
 You may take your TexShare card and a photo ID to another TexShare Library and receive borrowing privileges at that library.
 Patrons are responsible for returning items borrowed from other libraries.